 Through the generation and integration of genomic and molecular data associated with Low-grade Astrocytomas and other Low-grade Gliomas (LGG), studies in the laboratory have enabled a better understand the biological mechanisms of these tumor types.
 This work has led to the development of new clinical trials to improve therapeutics for children with LGGs, and is providing the first early steps toward a precision medical approach to treating these tumors.

-Data scientists, laboratory researchers, and clinicians working anywhere in the world can apply for access to CBTTC biospecimens and genomic data to empower and accelerate their research and treatment efforts.
+Data scientists, laboratory researchers, and clinicians working anywhere in the world can apply for access to CBTN biospecimens and genomic data to empower and accelerate their research and treatment efforts.

 Patient families can learn how to donate tissue and other biosamples, and to contribute data toward a more complete genetic understanding of these diseases in children, taking a defiant stand against cancer and hastening the discovery of cures for future generations.